Admission to Isala Zwolle (EN)Admission to Isala Zwolle (EN)

 The consultation with the anesthesiologist

 The anesthesiologist is the medical specialist responsible for the anesthesia, pain relief and other care surrounding your surgery.
 During this consultation, he/she will want to obtain the clearest possible picture of your state of health.
 He/she will also discuss the various anesthesia options with you in order to determine the most suitable form of anesthesia for you.
 Isala’s policy on fasting before surgery will also be discussed with you during your visit to the Preoperative Examination outpatient clinic.
-More information can be found in the patient leaflet 'Anesthesia'.
+More information can be found in the patient leaflet 'General Anaesthesia'.
 Please read this leaflet carefully.

 You must fast before surgery in order to prevent serious complications.
 This means: